GlobeletJS/tile-stencil/README.md

   TileJSON or sprite data.

 #### Return value
-A [Promise] that resolves to the modified style document.
+A [Promise] that resolves to a parsed style document.

-When the promise resolves, the following changes will have been made to the input styleDoc:
+The parsed document will have the following changes relative to the input:
 - `styleDoc.sources`: If a source was specified as a URL pointing to a [TileJSON] document, the properties of that source will be augmented by properties retrieved from the linked document